 Below are examples of topics featured in our posts:

-- Artists working with non-traditional materials, such as toothpicks, bottle caps, or recyclables.
+- Artists working with non-traditional materials, such as toothpicks, bottle caps, fabric, or recyclables

-- Eccentric places and architecture, such as houses made out of bottles or mosaic sculpture gardens.
+- Unusual places and architecture, such as houses made out of bottles or mosaic sculpture gardens

 We have included a few key terms used on this blog:

-Outsider art: Outsider art refers to artists who are working outside of the mainstream art world with little or no formal training.
+Outsider art: We find this term to be controversial and try to avoid using it.
+But it is important to acknowledge the term.
+Outsider art refers to artists who are working outside of the mainstream art world with little or no formal training.
 One important distinction is that many of the artists create their work without concern for whether or not they have a public audience.

 In some cases, it can be a spiritual calling or obsessive desire.
 Many of these artists are beginning to gain well-deserved recognition in the mainstream art world.
 However, as this continues, the term “outsider art” is becoming controversial or perhaps obsolete.
 Some prefer to use the terms: self-taught art, visionary art, or non-traditional art instead.
 Examples of well-known outsider artists include Henry Darger, Lee Godie, and Martín Ramírez.